fwextensions/QuicKey/docs/index.md

 ## Installation

-Click the *Install Now* button to the left, or install *QuicKey* from the [Chrome Web Store](https://chrome.google.com/webstore/detail/quickey-–-the-quick-tab-s/ldlghkoiihaelfnggonhjnfiabmaficg).
+<button id="install" onclick="chrome.webstore.install()">Install Now</button> or go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/quickey-–-the-quick-tab-s/ldlghkoiihaelfnggonhjnfiabmaficg).

 Once the extension is installed, you can click the <img src="img/icon-38.png" style="height: 19px; vertical-align: text-bottom;"> button on the toolbar to open the search box.
 But if you're using this extension, you'll probably prefer using the default keyboard shortcut listed above.